fox-it/dissect-docs/docs/source/contributing/developing.rst

 This keeps the information inside the records as close to the truth as possible.

-A resolved path can still be accessed by using the ``--resolve`` or ``--hash`` flags in :doc:`target-query </tools/target-query>`. ese flags add additional fields to the record using the identifier/name of the field as a prefix making it easier to identify its origin.
+A resolved path can still be accessed by using the ``--resolve`` or ``--hash`` flags in :doc:`target-query </tools/target-query>`.
+These flags add additional fields to the record using the name of the field as a prefix making it easier to identify its origin.
 For example, lets say we have a record with the following field:

 .. code-block::